SmalkiGroove/heroes-expansion/doc/HEROES.md

 __MALUSTAR :__
 Overheater - Demon Lord

-• Every creature in hero's army explodes at the start of their turn in combat, dealing fire damage to surrounding ennemies.
+• Every creature in hero's army explodes at the start of their turn in combat, dealing fire damage to surrounding enemies.
 • Hero's attacks explode in a Fireball effect.
-The spellpower increases with hero level.
+The effective spellpower increases with hero level.

 Starting Skills
 • Gating